- Video editing is the art of blending different sets of footage together in a seamless, natural way.

 Rule 5.
 Change the Shot Every 8 Seconds.

 This rule is a bit controversial, and some editors recommend a range of five to fifteen seconds.
 Eight hits the sweet spot in the middle.
 The goal is to prevent the viewer from getting bored while staring at the same subject.
-Again, for artistic purposes, editors can lengthen shots, and some films have held the same shot for several minutes!
+Again, editors can lengthen shots for artistic purposes, and some films have held the same shot for several minutes!

 As more people are releasing video podcasts, it can be hard to implement this rule.
 Most people simply talk into the camera with minimal change.
 However, even those videos can mix in still images to interrupt the static shot.
-This leads to a more dynamic, enjoyable experience.
+It leads to a more dynamic, enjoyable experience.